Bezos acknowledges Amazon needs to do ‘a better job’ for employees after union vote

-But he also said that Amazon needs to commit to improving employee satisfaction as much as the company focuses on providing customer care.
+But he also said Amazon needs to commit to improving employee satisfaction as much as the company focuses on providing customer care.

 “Despite what we’ve accomplished, it’s clear to me that we need a better vision for our employees’ success,” Bezos wrote in the letter released Thursday morning.